supeffective/dextracker-local/README.md

 - SCSS Modules + OpenProps for styling
 - TanStack Query + Zustand for state management
 - localStorage to persist state
-- SuperEffective's CDN for data and images (via https://github.com/supeffective)
+- SuperEffective's CDN for data and images (bundled from https://github.com/supeffective)
 - URL as the state for sharing functionality
 - Github Actions as CI/CD
 - Github Pages for deployments